spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/introduction.md

 Feeling paranoid about backups?
 Don't be!
 You can backup your application to multiple filesystems at once.

 Once installed, making a backup of your files and databases is very easy.
-Just issue this artisan command:
+Just run this artisan command:

 ``` bash
 php artisan backup:run
 ```

-In addition to making the backup the package can also clean up old backups, monitor the health of the backups, and show an overview of all backups.
+In addition to making the backup, the package can also clean up old backups, monitor the health of the backups, and show an overview of all backups.

 ## We have badges!